-OSPRay is a software-based ray-tracing engine, which can generate high-fidelity renderings of the scene including global illumination effects, shadows and depth of field (focal blur).
+OSPRay is a software-based ray-tracing engine, which can generate high-fidelity scene renderings including global illumination effects, shadows and depth of field (focal blur).
 The OSPRay renderer has a smaller memory footprint than the Tachyon renderer.
-It is thus suitable for rendering very large datasets with a higher visual quality than the default OpenGL renderer.
+It is thus suitable for rendering very large datasets with higher visual quality than the default OpenGL renderer.

 For more information on the capabilities of the OSPRay engine and its technical background, please visit the website https://www.ospray.org.
-The OSPRay documentation contains more in-depth information on the various parameters this rendering engine provides.
+The OSPRay documentation contains more in-depth information on this rendering engine’s various parameters.

 - Refinement passes

 OSPRay uses a progressive rendering method, which further refines the generated image during each rendering pass.
 This parameter controls the number of refinement passes to compute (default value: 4).

 The number of ray-tracing samples computed per pixel of the output image (default value: 2).
 Larger values can help reduce aliasing artifacts and will yield better results if the depth of field option has been enabled.